xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 ## Conversation
 > Happens in real life or audio/video that I can vivid recall with an imagery.

+**pilaf, risotto**

 ## Interesting
 > vivid, absurd, sensational words and sentences.

+so calling it unrelated to "ADA scaling" oversimplifies—its **isomorphic** design leverages L1 security, making it a tailored extension, not a generic L2.

+France has become too **effeminate**, etc., etc.